kpumwong/kpumwong-ness.github.io/_posts/2015-04-01-Generating-music-with-LSTM.md

     train(model, network_input, network_output)
 ```

-The get_notes function basically prepares the midi data, so it has a format that can be used in the network.
+The get_notes function basically arranges the midi data into an array so we can easier work with it.
 A special library (music21) is used to interpret the midi files and extract the notes.
 Midi files contain much more information like velocity of the notes, duration, sustain, and more.
 But only the pitch of the notes are extracted in this example.
 If more of these features were extracted better music could probably be generated.

 ```python